Updated May 5, 2023

 - We can control the user to enter the data by using List Box.

 - We can avoid wrong data entry by using List Box.

 This has been a guide to the List box in Excel.
-Here we discuss the List box in Excel and How to create the List box in Excel along with practical examples and downloadable excel template.
+Here we discuss the List box in Excel and How to create the List box in Excel, along with practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –